Phlebotomy Certification and Salary: CPT vs PBT vs RPT in 2026

 Issued by: American Society for Clinical Pathology (ASCP)

-The PBT from ASCP is widely regarded as the most prestigious phlebotomy certification and is strongly preferred at academic medical centers, Level I trauma hospitals, and large reference laboratories.
-ASCP credentials carry significant weight in clinical lab hiring decisions.
-The exam has a higher pass rate among experienced phlebotomists than novices.
+The PBT from ASCP is widely regarded as the most prestigious phlebotomy certification and is strongly preferred at academic medical centers, Level I trauma hospitals, and large reference laboratories like Quest Diagnostics and LabCorp.
+ASCP board-certified credentials carry significant weight in clinical lab hiring decisions.
+The exam has a higher pass rate among experienced phlebotomists (85%+) than among those with minimal clinical hours.

 - + Highest prestige in hospital settings